RayMick/CarND-Traffic-Sign-Classifier-Project/project2_writeup.md

 Batch size, epochs, leaning rate are all tuned to improve the performance.
 The final values are presented in above paragraphs.
 I found out that using a relatively small batch size (64) and learning rate (0.0005) help improve the validation accuracy.
-Also larger number of epochs helps the model to settle to the optimal state.
+Also larger number of epochs affects the final prediction performance a lot.
+<mark>**During the first submission, I used a total epoch of 50 and it actually leads to overfitting, since the validation accuracy is essentials flat and unchanged after about ~28 iterations.
+Therefore, for the second submission, I changed the number of epochs from 50 to 28.
+This prevents the overfitting and the prediction accuracy on the newly images found online also improves a lot!
+Thanks for the first reviewer's precious feedback!**</mark>

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?